Eat to Live -Weight Loss and Improved Health

 You can have 100 calories of low-nutrient food per day.

-I started a walking program as I knew exercise had to be part of the equation to health.
+I started a walking program, as I knew exercise had to be part of the equation for good health.
+Burning calories is important in any day.